President Donald Trump

 My promise to you is to make Citrus Heights a safe place to live, work, and play and have you know that choosing Citrus Heights is the best decision you ever made to raise your family or run a business.”

-Citrus Heights City Council
+Elected to Citrus Heights City Council

 Tim Schaefer has been part of the Citrus Heights community for many years.
 He has served as Park Oaks Neighborhood (Area 5) President and is currently serving as Chairperson of the Citrus Heights Planning Commission where he works to make Citrus Heights a better place to live and work.
 Tim is a Veteran of the US ARMY Military Police Corps, where he had responsibilities in the US Nuclear Arsenal and well as Uniform Code of Military Justice enforcement duties.
 He believes Citrus Heights needs to stay competitive in the region, keeping taxes low, providing a high level of service and a dedication to helping the small business community thrive.